 After this analysis, the team started to investigate some quantization and dequantization techniques to improve the performance based on some public whitepapers.

 Also, some new features for the targeted hardware were to be built for improved performance.
 All these techniques were new to the team and we had to have a quick ramp up time in order to stick to the project timeline.

 The team analyzed both the high-level model topology (Python code) and the low-level architecture layers in order to optimize a neural net-based system for the inference step – the actual translation execution.

 We used C++ and Assembly to optimize a network topology that translates text from one language to another.
 We optimized the code for the latest Intel CPU Sky-lake architecture Xeon.

 For the algorithm optimization, we used quantization along a carefully optimized usage of the CPU caches, taking advantage of the AVX512 hardware support.
 This process required a deep understanding of the hardware architecture and of the network topology.

 Moreover, we started working to implement support for the next generation of CPUs, in order to achieve an even higher speed/accuracy optimization.

 We created a flexible solution with multiple levels of optimization, each level representing a higher speed and lower accuracy.
 Users can select among multiple levels of optimization and set their speed vs. accuracy trade-off, as simulated below.

 The project development was split in a few phases to make sure we keep the same functionality and accuracy.
-The following phases were rolled out during project life:
+The following phases were rolled out during the project life cycle: